dan-koller/android-stopwatch/README.md

 ## Technologies

 The app is written in Kotlin and uses the Android SDK.
-Testing is done with Roboelectric and JUnit.
-The tests were written by JetBrains.

 ## License